BodenmillerGroup/napari-hierarchical/README.md

   - Images may contain "child images" --> image trees
   - The (user-editable) image trees are shown in the *Images* panel
   - Reading an image means loading its tree (added as a "root node", without loading data)
-  - Writing an image means creating an image container on disk and writing all associated layers to it
+  - Writing an image means creating an image container on disk and saving all associated layers to it
   - Selecting an image selects all layers associated with its (sub-)tree
 - *Layers* are viewable objects (cf. original napari layers, e.g. images, labels)
-  - Every layer belongs to an image (no correspondence to physical files on disk)
+  - Every layer belongs to an image (no direct correspondence to physical files on disk)
-  - "Anonymous layers" (cf. original napari layers) are assigned to a "New image" upon creation
+  - "Anonymous layers" (cf. original napari layers) are assigned to a "New Image" upon creation
-  - Layers can be read/written independently from/to images (lazy reading/writing of images)
+  - Layers can be loaded/saved independently from/to images ("lazy reading/writing of images")
   - Layers may be moved from one image to another in memory by the user
 - Layers are *grouped* by layer metadata (flat groupings across all images, e.g. by channel/label label name)
   - Layer groupings are shown in the *Layers* panel, containing one tab for each metadata grouping (key)